sdubadzelau/junior-java-training-course/docs/questions-for-interview.md

 15. What do notify and wait methods?
 16. Show code example and ask about checking deadlocks or other issue with resources.
 17. Question about incrementing with different threads.
+#### OOP
 18. What is the encapsulation?
-19. What is the polimorfism?
+19. What is the polymorphism?
+20. What is the difference between abstract class and interface?
-20. Ask to write code as example of overriding methods and shows polimorfism.
+21. Ask to write code as example of overriding methods and shows polimorfism.
+#### Patterns
 21. What is the builder pattern?
 And question about 5 or 12 parameters in constructor, Is this good candidate for constructor?
 22. What is the decorator pattern?
 Write an example.
+#### Tests
 23. What makes our tests good?
 24.
 25. What is mock and hoow can we use it?
+#### Data transformation

+See questions on appropriate page
 ---------
 26. What does http request contain?
 27. What 3 layers are we using in the application?